 When I awoke the next morning – blessedly without a hangover – I texted Stuart to tell him I'd meet him wherever he was planning to go but he replied adamantly that he'd be at my place at one.
 I didn't like that (not that I told him so).
 I had a strict rule: no guys at my house.
 By guys I mean nobody I'm dating so that if anything happens I know that my home is a safe place.
 Stuart knowing where I lived without me even telling him set off a bump in the back of my mind that told me to be careful.

 A knock on the door downstairs brought me out of my brooding and a once-over in the mirror told me that I looked acceptable: hair down, chequered shirt, jeans…you get the picture.
 Stuart was in similar attire but I forced myself to really…look at him.
-His hair was tied back, a sandy blonde colour and possibly in need of a wash; he was tall (6'3" maybe) and leaning heavily towards being too thin with murky green eyes and at least a month's worth of stubble that I gave myself brownie points for not cringing away from when his unshaven face scratched my cheek as he kissed it.
+His hair was tied back, a sandy blonde colour and possibly in need of a wash.
+He was tall (6'3" maybe) and leaning heavily towards being too thin with handsome features overall; his murky green eyes and months' worth of stubble weren't to my taste though.
+I gave myself brownie points for not cringing away when his unshaven face scratched my cheek as he kissed it.

 "How did you know my address?"
 I asked as I locked the door and followed him to his car.